 Meanwhile in Europe, General Data Protection Regulation will allow people to have more power over their own data.
 Companies that are currently gathering information about us will be able to neither use nor profit from it as they do now.
 The price of individual data will increase as it will be even more difficult to obtain.
 If people were to protect their own data and not let anyone use it for any purpose, governments and markets would be incapable of mining information and controlling the population.
 We need an ethical and/or a legislative shift; the whole of society needs to change, along with the ways in which personal data is perceived and managed.

 In contemporary society we rush to live, work and earn.
 This makes it harder for us to focus and relax.
 Our productivity is suffering.
-Cotton Laboratory honours the tradition of spinning cotton yarn by hand.
+Cotton Laboratory is an educational collection of tools inspired by the old tradition of spinning cotton yarn by hand.
 Cotton spinning is a soothing process that requires time and concentration.
 Just like in meditation, repetitive, rhythmic actions and different materials and weights work in a relaxing way, giving you a variety of sensations.
 This ritual encourages us to slow down, enjoy the process and the growth of cotton in our own homes as it becomes a tiny celebration.